Undergraduate Fellowship Program at CVI

 Eligibility

-• Student applicants must be enrolled at a 4-year college or university, and not yet graduated at the time of the summer internship.
+• Student applicants must be enrolled at a 4-year college or university.
+Students must be classified at sophomore, junior, or senior academic status at the time of award activation (June 2025) or may complete the fellowship immediately following graduation.

 • Students must be able to attend the full, 10-week program.

-• Students of all backgrounds are encouraged to apply, including those who are underrepresented in medicine, from disadvantaged backgrounds, first generation students, and students with disabilities.
+• Students of all backgrounds are encouraged to apply, including those from diverse backgrounds, such as those with socio-economically disadvantaged backgrounds, students who have experienced obstacles to their career due to membership in a racial or ethnic group, LGBTQ students, first generation college students, and students with disabilities.

 Compensation